MichalPaszkiewicz/iranianphrases/README.md

 Che Jelafata		- how dare you?

+ey kalak		- you smart boy (when someone done something clever and mischievous)

 ye lah ze			- in a moment

 na to eshtebah mikoni							- no, you are wrong